rxue/MyDockers/services/rest/masterdata/LEARNING_NOTES.md

 * The `WebMvcConfigurer`'s pertinent methods are kept unchanged as default, meaning neither `configureHandlerExceptionResolvers` nor `extendHandlerExceptionResolvers` is overridden

 #### Control Flow
 When a `MethodArgumentNotValidException` is thrown, `processHandlerException` in `DispatcherServlet` is called.
 The instance varaible `handlerExceptionResolvers` of the `DispatcherServlet` is a list with only one element, an instance of `HandlerExceptionResolverComposite`.
-The `HandlerExceptionResolverComposite` contains the configured list of `HandlerExceptionResolver`s, i.e. the `resolvers` instance variable of `HandlerExceptionResolverComposite`.

-Back to the `HandlerExceptionResolverComposite.processHandlerException`, inside which the list of `HandlerExceptionResolver`, i.e. the `HandlerExceptionResolverComposite`, is looped through by invoking the `resolveException`:
+The list of `HandlerExceptionResolver`, i.e. the `HandlerExceptionResolverComposite`, is looped through by invoking the `resolveException` method:

 ```
 @Nullable